BunsenLabs/bunsen-exit/README.md

 					Must resolve to an int.
 					Defaults to 100.
 **Buttons**

 	button_height		The height of the custom buttons.
 					Must resolve to an int.
 					Defaults to 64.
 NOTE: values of less than 60 tend to create clipping on the labels.
 Similarly, values larger than the dialog_height will create clipping.

-        inner_border	Specifies the size of the horizontal container that the buttons get packed into.
+        inner_border	The size of the horizontal container that the buttons get packed into.
 					Must resolve to an int.
 					Defaults to 0.
 Useful to create a thin inner border between the dialog and that container.
-Large values may create clipping.
+Large values may create clipping
 		button_spacing	The spacing between the buttons.
 					Must resolve to an int.
 					Defaults to 0.
 		icon_path		The path to the images you want to map to the buttons.
    If this path cannot be found, then the dialog will fall back to a default gtk dialog.

    Button textures (i.e. the images on them) Map file names to button types similar to below.
 When button images fail to load, an image from gtk.STOCK_DIALOG_ERROR is loaded instead.